Hengle/PrefabPainter/Assets/Yapp/Doc/readme.txt

 Introduction
 -------------------------------------------------
-Prefab Painter allows you to paint prefabs in the scene
+Yapp (Yet Another Prefab Painter) allows you to paint prefabs in the scene.

 Supported Unity Versions: 2019+